-2. Increase the scientific output and awareness of the project through publication of findings.
+2. Increase the scientific output and awareness of the project through the publication of findings.

 3. Continue to support the International School of Seychelles by providing their students with environmental education with a strong focus on marine ecosystems and their inhabitants.

-4. Increase in-country capacity by providing training in environmental education and training to local communities and by offering placement opportunities for students.
+4. Increase in-country capacity by providing training in environmental education and training to local communities.

 5. Continue to minimise our environmental impact at Cap Ternay and raise awareness of environmental issues amongst participants and visitors.